5 Fabulous Reasons To Cultivate Self-love

 It lets you be who you are

-I’ve always been a bit crazy or as I was once described a wild child, though I think I may let that label go.
-Instead, you can I can relish the silliness of being just who we want to be.
+I’ve always been a bit quirky or as I was once described a wild child.
+I’m quite fond of the funny memories that my mum shares.
+I love to relish the silliness of being just who we want to be.
 For me, that includes singing to my doggies – they do like it, I’m sure.
 Dancing with them and generally feeling good about just being rather than trying to please others.
-When you love you, you can be real.
+When you love you, you can just BE.

 Your essence shines through